 LUCUMA is a fruit, a color and a fair trade company!

 Due to its high nutritional value, it was once referred as the Gold of the Incas and it has been an important crop since ancestral times.
-This is proven by the many ceramic remains from the Moche and later Inca cultures.
+This is shown by the many ceramic remains from the Moche and later Inca cultures.

 With Peruvian food gaining popularity as one of the most flavorful and rich cuisines of the planet, Peruvian restaurants are popping everywhere.
-So if you happen to visit one, make sure to ask if they serve Lucuma ice-cream!
+So if you happen to visit one, make sure to ask if they serve lucuma ice-cream!

-Dried Organic Lucuma PowderThe bulk of the Lucuma production is found in dehydrated form with only a small percentage reaching the local markets to be consumed fresh.
-Once dehydrated, the lucuma powder (or flour) is mainly sold as flavoring for ice creams and nutritional supplement.
+dried organic lucuma powderThe bulk of the Lucuma fruit is found in dehydrated form with only a small percentage reaching the local markets to be consumed fresh.
+Once dehydrated, the lucuma powder is sold as flavoring for ice creams and nutritional supplement.

 Luckily today it is relatively easy to find lucuma powder in the US either at your specialty food store or by doing a search online.